nemikor-solutions/blue-owl-core/README.md

 ## API

 Each technical official is represented by a model, e.g., `Referee`.
 These models provide the logic and APIs necessary for the official, but do not provide any hardware-specific implementations.
-Instead, the models provide methods for actions that the official can perform and emits events for information provided by OWLCMS.
+Instead, the models provide methods for actions that the official can perform and emits events for information provided by owlcms.
 Each model must be instantiated with a set of modules which provide the hardware-specific implementations.

 ### Types